Enikittenn/ReadyShock/Readme.md

 - Start the game!
 You should see a log in the UE4SS debug console saying something like

 `Registered native hook (69, 70) for Function /Script/ReadyOrNot.PlayerCharacter:Client_BulletHit`

+- Start a match and get shot!
+Your pishock should be triggered automatically